 Straw trilbies and rock chick styling have been big the last few summers, think Kate Moss or Lindsay Lohan at a music festival.
 Straw trilbies are still great but for something a bit fresher may we suggest a coloured felt trilby or if it's straw you're after, a straw boater hat is more original.

-This Christys' classic brim trilby hat in red wine with black trim is a prime example.
+This Christys' classic brim trilby hat in khaki is a prime example.
 Spruce up your trilby with a feather or two for an arty look.

 Straw boater hat